DariuszMaj/App_Calculator/README.md

 A simple calculator app built using React Native.
 ## Features

-- Basic arithmetic operations: addition, subtraction, multiplication, division, modulo-sum.
+- Basic arithmetic operations: addition, subtraction, multiplication, division.
 - Clear button to reset calculations.
 - -/+ button for changing sign of desired number
+- % button for division by 100
 - User-friendly interface based on IOS Calculator.

 ## Screenshots